 Free tax prep assistance

-Families who earn less than $58,000 per year may qualify for free tax preparation through United Way partners.
+Families who earn less than $57,500 per year may qualify for free tax preparation through United Way partners.
 Free tax prep saves moderate- and low-income families the cost of paying for tax preparation and makes sure that working families get the tax credits they deserve.
-Learn more.
+Click here to learn more about how to receive tax prep assistance.

 Food security: Clackamas Service Center

-CSC provides services to alleviate the effects of poverty, increase food security and promote self-sufficiency to individuals and families who are most vulnerable in Clackamas County.
-They provide food relief to community members in Clackamas County through food boxes, lunches and dinners.
-Also access to clothing and referrals to health care, substance abuse support groups and domestic violence services.
-Learn more.
+Clackamas Service Center provides services to alleviate the effects of poverty, increase food security and promote self-sufficiency to individuals and families who are most vulnerable in Clackamas County.
+They provide food relief to community members in Clackamas County through food boxes, lunches and dinners as well as access to clothing and referrals to health care, substance abuse support groups and domestic violence services.
+Click here to learn more about Clackamas Service Center.

 Labor’s Community Service Agency provides emergency assistance for union families in need.
-Learn more about LCSA.
+United Way has partnered with Labor’s Community Service Agency since 1974.
+Click here to learn more about Labor’s Community Service Agency.

-Clean Air Partners Program – State of Oregon Department of Environmental Quality (DEQ)
+Clean Air Partners Program: Oregon Department of Environmental Quality (DEQ)